pimcore/studio-ui-bundle/doc/05_Plugins/01_Register_a_tab_for_a_folder_asset.md

 }
 ```

-And last but least we have to register our newly created module:
+And last but not least we have to register our newly created module:

 `./main.ts`
 ``` typescript